 The recycled instruments serve another, more practical purpose: The kids can safely carry them.
 “For many children, it was impossible to give them a violin to take home because they had nowhere to keep it and their parents were afraid they would be robbed or the instrument would be sold to buy drugs.”

 The Orchestra had remained unheard of for many years.
 The launching of the Landfill harmonic short teaser on the Internet triggered a social media events that changed this.
 “More things have happened in the last 7 months, than in the last 7 years on our lives”.
-Since then, the Orchestra has traveled to many places and soon, as we are getting close to finishing our movie, the plans are to align the release, festival and premieres of the film with a tour of the Orchestra in the U.S., Europe and other countries as well.

 The Orchestra has grown from just a few musicians to over 35.
 Their recent fame have peak the interest of the families and children of the community in such way, that many children are now enrolling for music classes.
 The music school of Cateura, does not have their own building yet, but teaches music and how to build recycled instruments to more than 200 kids of the landfill.